Olivia0514/SQL/README.md

 > [!Tip]
 > Read this first

-# Olivia's SQL Portfolio 📍
+# Yuna's SQL Portfolio 📍
 ### Welcome to my SQL Portfolio!
 This code repository contains SQL projects I've written and optimized.
 Please feel free to take a look and reach out if you have any questions.